 It is not widely known that spouses have separate credit profiles.
 Most people don’t really think about it, but it’s true.
 With a credit card, one person is always deemed the primary and the other is the “authorized user.”
-Translation: Each person can get their own card.
+What does this matter?
+Most couples get one signup bonus.
+Each person can get their own card and double their signup bonus.

 This is HUGE in the world of free travel.